 Make /user/hue an encryption zone because Oozie workflows and other Hue-specific data are stored there by default.
-When you create the encryption zone, name the key hue-key for use with the Recommended KMS Access Control List on page 295.
+When you create the encryption zone, name the key hue-key to take advantage of auto-generated KMS ACLs.

 On a cluster without Hue currently installed, create the /user/hue directory and make it an encryption zone.